 The competitive side of me understands that after the dust of heartbreak settles, there tends to be a “winner” after a break-up.
 Even if it’s not spoken, it exists in some capacity.
-And, I hate that, it forces this anxious time limit on healing and moving on…
+I hate that it forces this anxious time limit on healing and moving on.

 The “look how awesome I’m doing” game

 I’ve posted some.
 I don’t want to discredit my awesomeness because I post what I want without a hidden agenda, but the social media world makes break-ups a show and tell game.
-And I feed into that at times — it’s actually quite fucked up and I kind of wish I was free from all that.
+And I feed into that at times.
+I kind of wish I was free from all that.
 But, there are a few pictures I know I posted because I wanted him to see it.
-And when I look back at those select pictures, those anxiety-ridden emotions of “I can’t believe you’re not here with me” bites me in the ass again.
+And when I look back at those select pictures, those anxiety-ridden emotions of “I can’t believe you’re not here with me” bite me again.
 It’s like fate photoshopped him out of my life.
 He just isn’t in the picture (let that sink in).
 And that is so real.

-I un-followed him on Instagram and Facebook, but his stuff is still viewable.
-So I peek sometimes (I know, damn my self-control), and it always results in a heart palpitation.
-Like a drop in my stomach because he is out there — living his life without me.
+I unfollowed him on Instagram and Facebook, but his stuff is still viewable.
+So I peek sometimes (I know, damn my self-control), and it always results in heart palpitations.
+I feel a drop in my stomach because he is out there living his life without me.
 But, the worst part of it?
 The FOMO.
 Missing the weddings of his siblings, missing the holidays together, missing the outings with the social circle I used to be a part of.
 The daunting thought?
 One day someone else will eventually replace me at those pivotal moments in his life.
 And that first photo, no matter how much I will and can prepare for that, will hurt like hell.

 So is he winning now?
 Am I still winning?